First Draft: Wilco’s Yankee Hotel Foxtrot

 In some ways, it’s impressive just how recognizable Foxtrot‘s songs were from the beginning.
 I related a lot to Jeff Tweedy’s insistence in the book that he was writing pop music, not some big avant-garde statement, because really, these songs are not so elusive that they can’t be enjoyed on the merits of being moody pop music.
 “Reservations” is just a piano ballad, same as “Cars Can’t Escape”.
 “Ashes of American Flags” isn’t really all that far off from its final, mostly differing in how it starts and ends and, let’s give this its own paragraph, Jeff Tweedy’s vocals.

 It becomes pretty clear fairly early on that a lot of these songs still have their scratch vocals attached.
-Some singers can make scratch vocals work (fun fact: Failure’s “Blank” has the original scratch vocal still on it), but Jeff Tweedy is not one of them.
+Some singers can make scratch vocals work, but Jeff Tweedy is not one of them.
 He’s got a very distinctive voice, but on a bad day, it’s itchy, it’s ragged, his throat blown out and off-key.
 “Let Me Come Home” is probably the perfect example of a song that’s unlistenable because of a bad vocal, but there’s a couple others that take some getting used to (like the acoustic reprise of “Poor Places”, where he sounds like he has a cold).

 A lot of the songs need trimming.
 There’s a “bombastic” version of “Radio Cure” mentioned in the book.
 We’ve called it “Corduroy Cutoff Girl” in the past because of the first lyric of the song, and it’s the title track here.
 The instrumental is great.
 It’s all shakers, hand drums, guitar noodling, very funky, very busy.
 All four verses are repeated twice, though, which makes for a slightly redundant listen; I’ve been listening to a fanmade trimmed version that splits the verses up, which is probably why I think it runs a bit overly long, but it’s a lot of fun.
 Both versions of “Poor Places” have extra lyrics at the ends of each line, something that might throw your ear off if you’re used to the pauses on the Foxtrot version, and I think the pauses work better.